yashamuru/fruits-and-vegetables/README.md

 # 🍎🥕 Fruits and Vegetables

+## 🤔 Notes and assumptions
+* I am starting with the domain as I would organize it for a Grocery shop application.
+* Installed https://github.com/webmozarts/assert for nicer assertions

 ## 🎯 Goal
 We want to build a service which will take a `request.json` and:
 * Process the file and create two separate collections for `Fruits` and `Vegetables`